allegheny-audio/midicara/README.md

 # Midicara

 Midicara is a software midi controller that outputs midi signals based on facial landmarks.
-These facial landmarks a standard developed by **i-bug** and can be found [here](http://ibug.doc.ic.ac.uk/resources/facial-point-annotations/).
+These facial landmarks come from a standard developed by **i-bug** and can be found [here](http://ibug.doc.ic.ac.uk/resources/facial-point-annotations/).

 ## Building